KominskyOrg/template_service/README.md

-# template_service
+# stack_service

-Template repo for the service layer of a stack
+Template repo for service in a stack.